 Do you have a towel, a few spare minutes, and a desire to pump up your biceps?

-If so, you can do the towel curl exercise.
+If so, you can do the towel curl exercise, which is basically like doing bicep curls without weights.

 You simply loop the towel under your thigh and curl.
 You can do it standing to increase the calorie burn, or you can perform it seated to really hone in on your biceps.